AuRobinson/dnd-5e-metagaming/README.md

 **Warning: Math**

-We can denote the _minimum_ possible AC value as $a$ and the _maximum_ possible AC value as $b$.
+We can denote the range of possible values by noting the maximum roll that did not hit as $a$ and the minimum roll that did hit as $b$.
+This can be expressed as:

-$$a < R \le b$$
+$$\max(a) < R \le \min(b)$$

-Where $R$ is the set of possible AC values that could result in a successful outcome.
-And we can further express the system of inequalities:
+where $R$ is the set of possible AC values that could result in a successful outcome.
+We can further express the system of inequalities as:

 $$
 \begin{align*}
-a < r_{1}, a < r_{2}, .., a < r_{k} \\
+r_{1} > a, r_{2} > a, .., r_{k} > a \\
 b \ge r_{1}, b \ge r_{2}, .., b \ge r_{k}
 \end{align*}
 $$

 where $r_i$ is the AC value that would have resulted in the $i$-th successful attack.
-Keep in mind, there is a possability that you'll never know the AC during combat.
+Keep in mind that there is a possibility that you may never know the AC during combat.

-If you are able to identify the enemie's AC, or are willing to guess the AC and find the chance of hitting, you can use the following function:
+If you are able to identify the enemy's AC or are willing to guess the AC and find the chance of hitting, you can use the following function:

 $$
 1 - \frac{\text{Difficulty} - \text{Bonus} - 1}{\text{Dice}} \\